zeusdeux/token-boy/README.md

 token-boy
 =========

-Serves 'n' bit tokens with a user specified encoding, either digested or not.
+Serves a token of given bit length with given encoding, digested by default.

 Collision detection logic is left out as it should be specific to your application.